lucassalazar/react-todolist/README.md

 # To Do List App Using React

 I made this project to learn a little bit more about React.
-The main focus was to build an app just using react, so the style was made just with simple CSS.
+The main focus was to build an app just using react, so the style was made just with a simple CSS.

-In this app, the user can add/remove tasks from a list and mark them when they are completed.
+In this app, the user can add/remove tasks from the list and mark them when they are completed.

 ## Components of the To Do List App